dariafung/Mol-MMaDA/README.md

 ## 💬 Discussion and Collaboration

 Welcome to discuss and collaborate with us for continuously improving MMaDA.
+If you have any bad cases, please kindly share them in the [Issue](https://github.com/Gen-Verse/MMaDA/issues/4#issue-3083196081).

-Reach us with this WeChat QR code!
+Also, you can reach us with this WeChat QR code!
 <p align="center">
 <img src="assets/WX-mmada.jpeg" width="256">
 </p>